 We bring the joy of live music at no cost to seniors in local retirement homes, daycare centers, and healthcare and veterans facilities in the mid-Peninsula area.
 Concerts are also given to other non-profit or community organizations with the approval of our members.

-Although we rehearse in Menlo Park, our singers hail from Peninsula communities stretching from Belmont to San Jose.
+Although we rehearse in Palo Alto, our singers hail from Peninsula communities stretching from Belmont to San Jose.

 After a period of ten regular rehearsals and one sectional, we give 12 - 15 concerts at various local and mid-Peninsula retirement homes, senior and daycare centers, and healthcare and veteran facilities during each of our concert seasons -- the first in the Winter and the second in the Spring -- for a total of 25 - 30 concerts annually.
 There is also one family-friendly public concert during each season.

 At the end of each program season, we come together and share a meal.
 There are also dinners and get-togethers scheduled during the summer break, resulting in a great sense of love, friendship, camaraderie, and caring among our members.